Koshlensky/Koshlensky/README.md

 * 🖥️  See my portfolio at [eLibrary](http://www.elibrary.ru/author_profile.asp?id=1103709) (authorization required), a site for scientific citation of articles by authors of Russia and the CIS
 * 🚀  I'm currently working on semantic architecture project
 * 🧠  I'm learning OpenCV, Pandas, SciPy
-* 🤝  I'm open to collaborating on development of software documentation, frameworks, API and other projects in Russian and English
+* 🤝  I'm open to collaborating on development of software documentation, frameworks, API and other projects both in Russian and English
 * ⚡  Working with texts, a lot, meticulously, necessary
 * ✉️  You can contact me at [koshlensky@gmail.com](mailto:koshlensky@gmail.com)